 A video of what happens in the animal testing facilities of one of the world’s largest health and beauty corporations rattled me to such a degree that I didn’t eat or sleep for three days.
 What I did was write.
 I researched and I wrote through my tears and mania and sent the letter to the company’s CEO.

 A week later, I received an email from that CEO telling me that he had received my letter, and as of five minutes prior, he had sent out a directive to indefinitely end all animal testing at all facilities.
 He went on to say that he was consulting with his legal team to find a way to ensure that the moratorium was permanent and the animals were cared for in the most humane way possible.
 “I will do everything I can to make things right from this moment forward,” he assured.

 I once started an anti-gang initiative that had my name on hit lists.
 The whole thing was an accident, a silly idea from a silly woman who had no idea what happens when you don’t know how to stop trying.
-Then, the Freedom Writers from California showed up with autographed books for all my students.
+Then, the Freedom Writers from California showed up with autographed books for all my students and students at another school where the program was implemented.
 A rapper wrote a song for my kids.
 Gangs became a non-issue in the city, at least for a while.

 Another time, I had my students do an assignment that the superintendent asked all English teachers at my school to do: to write a letter to the city council asking for enough funds to renovate the school.

 I sent a letter home to students’ parents relaying the details of the assignment.
 I figured if the Superintendent felt it was urgent enough to call a meeting, then it was important.
 The next day, he was waiting for me in the principal’s office when I arrived.
 He yelled at me, at times with tears streaming down his face, for forty-five minutes; but we got a shiny, state-of-the art new school out of my imbecilic idiocy.